 Krav Maga for Women

-There’s a question that people will always ask when they consider a commitment to something, whether the commitment is to buying a bicycle, going to a restaurant, taking a trip, etc. The question everyone wants to know is “what is the best” version or iteration or offering of whatever it is they are going to commit to.
+There’s a question that people will always ask when they consider a commitment to something, whether the commitment is to buying a bicycle, going to a restaurant, taking a trip, etc. Everyone wants to know is “what is the best” version or iteration or offering of whatever it is they are going to commit to.

 It’s no different in martial-arts and self-defense.
 Anyone and everyone who is looking for training wants the absolute best training they can get.
 It makes complete sense.
 There’s no point in committing to something like self-defense classes if the sense is that you aren’t getting the best training.